jyothir-369/SWE_InternAI_ML_Assessment/README.md

 License
 Educational / personal use only.
-Feel free to fork, modify, and learn from this project.
+Feel free to fork, modify, and learn from this project

+.
 Author
 Jyothir Raghavalu Bhogi
 📧 jyothirraghavalu369@gmail.com